adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Description

 One of the goals of the xAPI is to allow cross-domain tracking, and even though xAPI seeks to enable tracking from applications other than browsers, browsers still need to be supported.
-Internet Explorer 8 and 9 do not implement Cross Origin Resource Sharing, but rather use their own Cross Domain Request API, which cannot use all of the xAPI as described above due to only supporting "GET" and "POST", and not allowing HTTP headers to be set.
+For example, Internet Explorer 8 and 9 do not implement Cross Origin Resource Sharing, but rather use their own Cross Domain Request API, which cannot use all of the xAPI as described above due to only supporting "GET" and "POST", and not allowing HTTP headers to be set.

 ###### Details/Requirements

-The following describes alternate syntax for consumers to use only when unable to use the usual syntax for specific calls due to the restrictions mentioned above.
+The following describes alternate syntax to use only when unable to use the usual syntax for specific calls due to the restrictions mentioned above.
 This alternate syntax can also be used to GET Statements due to limits on query string length.

 __Method__:
 * All xAPI requests issued MUST be POST.
 * The intended xAPI method MUST be included as the value of the "method" query string parameter.
-* The AP MUST NOT include any other query string parameters on the request.
+* The Learning Record Provider MUST NOT include any other query string parameters on the request.

 Example: http://example.com/xAPI/statements?method=PUT

 __Content__:
-* If the xAPI call involved sending content, the AP MUST URL encode that content and include it as a form parameter called "content".
+* If the xAPI call involved sending content, the Learning Record Provider MUST URL encode that content and include it as a form parameter called "content".
 * The LRS MUST interpret this content as a UTF-8 string.
 Storing binary data is not supported with this syntax.

 __Headers__:
-* The AP MAY include any header parameters required by this specification which are expected to appear in the HTTP header as form parameters with the same names.
+* The Learning Record Provider MAY include any header parameters required by this specification which are expected to appear in the HTTP header as form parameters with the same names.
 This applies to the following parameters: Authorization, X-Experience-API-Version, Content-Type, Content-Length, If-Match and If-None-Match.
 It does not apply to Content-Transfer-Encoding.
 * The LRS MUST treat the form parameters listed above as header parameters.
-* The AP MUST include other header parameters not listed above in the HTTP header as normal.
+* The Learning Record Provider MUST include other header parameters not listed above in the HTTP header as normal.
-* The AP SHOULD* still include a Content-Type header (in the HTTP header) for this type of request with a value of 'application/x-www-form-urlencoded'.
+* The Learning Record Provider SHOULD* still include a Content-Type header (in the HTTP header) for this type of request with a value of 'application/x-www-form-urlencoded'.
 * The Content-Type form parameter SHOULD* specify the content type of the content within the content form parameter.
-* The AP SHOULD* still include a Content-Length header (in the HTTP header) for this type of request indicating the overall length of the request's content.
+* The Learning Record Provider SHOULD* still include a Content-Length header (in the HTTP header) for this type of request indicating the overall length of the request's content.
 * The Content-Length form parameter SHOULD* specify the length of the content within the content form parameter and will therefore be a lower figure than the length listed in the Content-Length header.

 __Query string parameters__:
-* Any query string parameters other than 'method'
-MUST instead be included as a form parameter with the same name.
+* Any query string parameters other than 'method' MUST instead be included as a form parameter with the same name.
 * The LRS MUST treat any form parameters other than "content" or the header parameters listed above as query string parameters.

 __Attachments__: Note that due to issues relating to encoding, it is not possible to send binary data attachments using this syntax.
 See [4.1.11.
 Attachments](#attachments)

 * The LRS MUST support the syntax above.

 __Note__: Versions of Internet Explorer lower than 10 do not support Cross Domain Requests between HTTP and HTTPS.
-This means that for IE9 and lower, if the LRS is on an HTTPS domain, the Client sending the Statement must also be on HTTPS.
+This means that for IE9 and lower, if the LRS is on an HTTPS domain, the Client sending the Request is also on HTTPS.
-If the LRS is on HTTP, the Client must be too.
+If the LRS is on HTTP, the Client is too.

-There might be cases where there is a requirement for the Client Activity Provider to support IE8 and IE9 where the Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
+There might be cases where there is a requirement for the Learning Record Provider to support IE8 and IE9 where the Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
 In these cases, proxy is needed to communicate to the LRS.
 Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the Client code to the LRS or 2) to host an intermediary server-side LRS on the same scheme as the Client code to route Statements to the target LRS.

 * The LRS MAY choose to provide both HTTP and HTTPS endpoints to support this use case.
-* The LRS and the Client SHOULD consider the security risks before making the decision to use this scheme.
+* The LRS and the Learning Record Provider SHOULD consider the security risks before making the decision to use this scheme.

 See [Appendix C: Cross Domain Request Example](#Appendix3C) for an example.